Ottawa lays out criteria for quarantine hotels as it inches toward new travel rule

 To qualify as a "listed hotel," lodgings must be near one of the four airports currently accepting international flights — in Montreal, Toronto, Calgary and Vancouver.

-They must provide transportation from the airport, free wireless internet access and no-contact meal delivery to rooms, according to the public health agency.
+They must provide transportation from the airport, free wireless internet access and no-contact meal delivery to rooms, according to the Public Health Agency of Canada.

 Hotels would also have to set up a process for brief outdoor breaks and report daily check-in and checkout numbers, as well as non-compliant guests to the agency.
 That means monitoring traveller movement within the building, it says.

-Hotel submissions are due on Wednesday, three days after the criteria appear to have been posted online.
+Hotel submissions are due on Wednesday, two days after the criteria were posted online.

-Hotel operators question whether the slow-moving quarantine order will do much for the collapsed industry.
+Hotel operators question whether the quarantine order, which will see guests pay upwards of $2,000, including the cost of a mandatory COVID-19 test, will help them rebuild after a sector collapse.

 "I don't think this is going to boost anything," said Eve Paré, who heads the Hotel Association of Greater Montreal.